Ladislaus the Posthumous: Wardship

-Ladislaus' rival, Vladislaus, died fighting against the Ottomans in the Battle of Varna on 10 November 1444.
-At the Diet of next year, the Hungarian Estates agreed that they would acknowledge the child Ladislaus as king if Vladislaus, whose fate was still uncertain, did not come back to Hungary before 1 June 1445.
+Ladislaus' rival, Władysław III, presumably died fighting against the Ottomans in the Battle of Varna on 10 November 1444.
+At the Diet of next year, the Hungarian Estates agreed that they would acknowledge the child Ladislaus as king if Władysław III, whose fate was still uncertain, did not come back to Hungary before 1 June 1445.
 However, they stipulated that they would elect a new king if the child king's guardian, Frederick III, did not release both the king and the Holy Crown of Hungary.
-The Estates also elected seven "Captains in Chief" – John Hunyadi, Nicholas Újlaki, George Rozgonyi, Emeric Bebek, Michael Ország, Pancrace Szentmiklósi, and Jan Jiskra – to administer the kingdom.
-Frederick III stormed into Hungary, and captured a dozen fortresses along the western frontiers of Hungary, including Kőszeg, by the end of July.
+The Estates also elected seven "Captains in Chief" – John Hunyadi, Nicholas of Ilok, George Rozgonyi, Emeric Bebek, Michael Ország, Pancrace Szentmiklósi, and John Jiskra of Brandýs – to administer the kingdom.
+Frederick III stormed into Hungary and captured a dozen fortresses along the western frontiers of Hungary, including Kőszeg, by the end of July.
 The Counts of Celje, who were related to Ladislaus through his mother, invaded Slavonia and took control of the province before the end of the year.
 As Frederick III refused to release Ladislaus, the Diet of Hungary elected John Hunyadi regent for the period of Ladislaus' minority on 6 June 1446.
-John Hunyadi, who adopted the title governor, ruled most part of Hungary, but could not expand his authority over the regions under the rule of Frederick III, Jan Jiskra and the Counts of Celje.
+John Hunyadi, who adopted the title governor, ruled most of Hungary, but could not expand his authority over the regions under the rule of Frederick III, John Jiskra of Brandýs and the Counts of Celje.
 The envoys of the Hungarian Estates and Frederick III signed a truce on 1 June 1446, which confirmed Frederick III's guardianship over Ladislaus.

-In Bohemia, George of Poděbrady took up the leadership of the moderate Hussite lords after the death of Hynce Ptáček.
+In Bohemia, George of Poděbrady took up the leadership of the moderate Hussite lords after the death of Hynce Ptáček of Pirkštejn.
 He captured Prague on 3 September 1448 and imprisoned Meinhard of Neuhaus who had started negotiations of the moderate Hussites' union with the Catholic Church.
-Early the next year, Ulrich of Rosenberg and other Catholic lords entered into a formal league against Poděbrady.
+Early the next year, Oldřich II of Rosenberg and other Catholic lords entered into a formal league against George of Poděbrady.

 Ladislaus had a good education in Frederick III's court.
 A Latin grammar was completed especially for him.
-Aeneas Silvius Piccolomini (the future Pope Pius II) summarized his advice on education in a letter that he addressed to the ten-year-old Ladislaus in 1450.
+Aeneas Silvius Piccolomini (the future Pope Pius II) summarised his advice on education in a letter that he addressed to the ten-year-old Ladislaus in 1450.
 Piccolomini suggested that Ladislaus should read both classical authors (including Archimedes, Cicero, Livy and Vergil) and the Bible.
-He also emphasized the importance of physical training, stating that "both mind and body ... must be developed side by side".
+He also emphasised the importance of physical training, stating that "both mind and body [...] must be developed side by side".